European Commission liaises with Google on flood warning systems

 Public private cooperation

-The private sector has a huge potential role to play in delivering Early Warnings for All initiative, through leveraging big tech and the power of Artificial Intelligence, the World Meterological Organization (WMO) said in a May 2023 press release.
+The private sector has a huge potential role to play in delivering Early Warnings for All initiative, through leveraging big tech and the power of Artificial Intelligence, the World Meterological Organization (WMO) said in a May 2023 Press Release.
 “A growing number of big IT companies are interested in contributing to Early Warnings for All,” said WMO Secretary-General Prof. Petteri Taalas.
 “The challenge of natural and man-made disasters and anthropogenic climate change and water resource impacts have to be tackled as a joint venture of the public and private sectors,” he said.

 Floods Directive